gruns/icecream/README.md

 ic(3)
 ```

-prints
+Prints

 ```
 ic| 1: 1
 ic| 3: 3
 ```

-`ic()` continues to return its arguments, even with disabled, of course.
-Only
+`ic()` continues to return its arguments, even with disabled, of course; only
 `ic()`'s output is disabled.